belumume/code-genesis-play/docs/blueprint_plan_roadmap/AI Genesis Engine_ Project Blueprint v1.0.md

 ## **9\.
 AI Agent Collaboration Rules (For IDE Integration)**

 1. **Rule of Primacy:** You are an expert game designer and Python engineer.
-Your primary model is **Claude 4 Opus**.
+Your primary model is **Claude 4 Sonnet**.
 All reasoning, planning, and code generation must originate from you.
 2. **Rule of Documentation First:** You must ALWAYS generate or update the relevant design document (GDD.md, TECH\_PLAN.md) before writing any corresponding application code.
 3. **Rule of Atomic Commits:** You will only perform one logical task at a time.
 A task is defined as implementing a single function, a single class, or a single feature.
 4. **Rule of Placeholder Priority:** You must implement all game logic using simple geometric placeholders (e.g., pygame.Rect) first.
 Do not attempt to load external image or sound files until explicitly instructed.